-- Travellers that test positive will then be required to go into local isolation for 10 days if they have no symptoms, or 13 days if they are symptomatic.
-Isolation is at the traveller’s own expense.
+- Travellers that test positive will then be required to go into a local quarantine centre for 10 days if they have no symptoms, or 13 days if they are symptomatic.
+Quarantine is at the traveller’s own expense.

 - After quarantine, travellers will need to be retested before they are permitted to travel home or on to their next destination.

 - Travellers are to adhere to WHO COVID-19 standard practices at all times, such as maintaining social distancing, wearing a mask in public and practicing personal hygiene.

 In June 2020, ZTA released a General COVID-19 Guidelines document for designated tourist facilities which was approved by Cabinet and falls in line with the World Health Organisations standards and requirements.

 For further information on the Tourism Guidelines and Protocols please contact the following:-

 Dr Douglas Runyowa – Ministry of Environment, Climate, Tourism and Hospitality Industry

 October 2, 2020